amarallab/questpipe/README.md

 Based on CETO pipeline [2], you can find the pipeline `seq_pipeline.py` that converts from BCL to FASQ files, creates FASTQC files, alignes, and creates a count file.

 [2] https://github.com/ebartom/NGSbartom

+## Hints

+### async_run

+The command `async_run` schedules the job immediatelly.
+Sometimes, the MOAB scheduler starts the execution, running the job faster than the pipeline preparing other jobs.
+If you define the first job as a dependence of other, you will receive an error because the dependence finished before scheduling the second job.
+To avoid this behavor, call `prepare_async_run` on the first job and `unhold` it at the end of the pipeline definition.

+### Jupyter notebook

+You can use a notebook to run, checkjobs and abort pipelines.
+To do this, you just need to run the fabric command on a notebook cell using the `!` command:

+    !fab -u XXX load_quest:~/src/questpipe qp_checkjobs:~/three_tasks

+    [quest.northwestern.edu] Executing task 'qp_checkjobs'
+    [quest.northwestern.edu] run: module load python/anaconda3.6 ; python3.6 qp_checkjobs.py ~/three_tasks
+    [quest.northwestern.edu] out: Completed: 3
+    [quest.northwestern.edu] out: Running:   0
+    [quest.northwestern.edu] out: Idles:     0
+    [quest.northwestern.edu] out:

+    Done.
+    Disconnecting from quest.northwestern.edu... done.

 ## Version status